PiyushW98/RESTful_API_using_ExpressJS/readMe.txt

 Building RESTful API in JSON

+Note : You can skip the downloading the folders, just run this command in the terminal to get all the required files(folder) command : npm init (To create the json file of your own)
 //Installing the dependencies
 [1] import the express : npm i express;
 [2] import the data : const users = require('file_name.json);
 [3] import the file handling module : It's an Inbuilt so, const fs = require('fs');

 Requests
 using GET :